nikitavoloboev/data/docs/operating-systems/containers/kubernetes/kubernetes-plugins.md

 - [krelay](https://github.com/knight42/krelay) - Better alternative to `kubectl port-forward` that can forward TCP or UDP traffic to IP/Host which is accessible inside the cluster.
 - [kubectl-whoami](https://github.com/rajatjindal/kubectl-whoami) - kubectl plugin that show the subject that's currently authenticated as.
 - [kubectl-pod-inspect](https://github.com/jpriebe/kubectl-pod-inspect) - Kubectl plugin to list pod containers' status.
+- [kubectl-decoder](https://github.com/flavio/kubectl-decoder) - Kubectl pluging that decodes Kubernetes Secrets - done with WebAssembly and WASI.
+- [kubectl-kubewarden](https://github.com/flavio/kubectl-kubewarden) - Experimental kubectl plugin that interacts with a Kubewarden instance deployed on top of a Kubernetes cluster.

 ## Operators